 However, research from Thomsons Online Benefits found that only 40 percent of employers prioritize employee well-being in their benefits strategies.
-This represents a significant missed opportunity for employers.
+This represents for employers a significant missed opportunity in the employment market.
 To deliver a holistic wellness program that meets employees’ needs and supports your organization’s success, follow these tips:

 No Employee Is the Same — Start With Personalization